percurnicus/pystamps/README.rst

         * pystamps

-            * Displays all pds compatible images in current directory
+            * Displays all PDS compatible images in current directory

         * pystamps [filename or glob]

             * Displays single image or all images matching glob that are PDS compatible

-    * pdsview
+    * open in pdsview

         * Needs install first: